multivac61/fod-oracle/README.md

 ## Usage

 ```
   fod-oracle finds all Fixed Output Derivations (FODs) in a Nix expression.

   FODs are derivations with predetermined output hashes, typically used for source code,
   patches, and other fixed content that needs to be downloaded from external sources.

   USAGE

     fod-oracle <expression> [command] [--flags]

   EXAMPLES

     # Find FODs in a flake package
     fod-oracle 'github:NixOS/nixpkgs#legacyPackages.x86_64-linux.hello'

     # Find FODs and rebuild them to verify hashes
     fod-oracle --rebuild 'github:NixOS/nixpkgs#legacyPackages.x86_64-linux.hello'

-    # Rebuild and fail if any hash mismatches are found
+    # Rebuild and fail if any rebuild fails for any reason
-    fod-oracle --rebuild --fail-on-hash-mismatch 'github:NixOS/nixpkgs#legacyPackages.x86_64-linux.hello'
+    fod-oracle --rebuild --strict-rebuild 'github:NixOS/nixpkgs#legacyPackages.x86_64-linux.hello'

     # Use a regular Nix expression
     fod-oracle --expr 'import <nixpkgs> {}.hello'

     # Enable debug output
     fod-oracle --debug 'github:NixOS/nixpkgs#legacyPackages.x86_64-linux.hello'

   COMMANDS

     completion [command]  Generate the autocompletion script for the specified shell
     help [command]        Help about any command

   FLAGS

     --debug               Enable debug output to stderr
     --expr                Treat the argument as a Nix expression
-    --fail-on-hash-mismatch  Exit with error code if hash mismatches are found (requires --rebuild)
     --flake               Evaluate a flake expression
     -h --help             Help for fod-oracle
+    --max-parallel        Maximum number of parallel rebuilds (default: CPU count)
     --rebuild             Rebuild FODs to verify their hashes
+    --strict-rebuild      Exit with error code if any rebuild fails for any reason (requires --rebuild)
     -v --version          Version for fod-oracle
 ```